tamaspap/timezones/README.md

 It worths mentioning that for some users multiple timezones can work.
 For example, I'm living in Hungary, so my timezone is `Europe/Budapest`, but the script will detect `Europe/Amsterdam` for me.
 They are both correct, and will work properly.
 However, it's recommended to make it possible for your users to change their timezones manually (for example on their profile/settings page).

-Based on the `timezones.php` file is very easy to generate a html dropdown the user can choose from:
+Based on the `timezone_list.php` file is very easy to generate a html dropdown the user can choose from:

     <select class="auth-input" id="timezone" name="timezone">
         <option value="Pacific/Midway">(UTC-11:00) Midway Island</option>